-Our entire internal production process is transparent: we share all information and invite businessmen, foundations, organizations and interested individuals to become spokesmen of our work and to become our auditors.
-We invite experts, scholars, investigators, institutions, NGOs, and all those interested in discovering our production chain to experience Patagonia, the Andes, its artisans and local producers. animaná connects techniques, materials and craftsmanship from the Andes and Patagonia, together with local and international quality standards and design by having continuous dialogue with international experts such as individuals or foundations.
+The entire internal production process is transparent: all information is shared and invites businessmen, foundations, organizations and interested individuals to become spokesmen of our work and to become our auditors.
+Are also invited experts, scholars, investigators, institutions, NGOs, and all those interested in discovering our production chain to experience Patagonia, the Andes, its artisans and local producers. animana connects techniques, materials and craftsmanship from the Andes and Patagonia, together with local and international quality standards and design by having continuous dialogue with international experts such as individuals or foundations.
 They monitor the production processes.